 - Europe, the US and the World.
 1831 onwards.
 The Strasser Siblings sang Tyrolean songs in 1831 in Leipzig to boost sales at their market stall.
 One of those was Silent Night.
 The Strasser Family singers and the Rainer family toured Europe, with the Rainers taking the song to the US in 1839, which began with a performance in New York.

-- Today, all around the world, the song is traditionally sung at the end of Christmas Eve service.
-Many of the communities in Salzburg, Upper Austria, Bavaria and Tyrol silence the organ and end the service by singing Silent night in its original German version “Stille Nacht, Heilige Nacht” by candlelight.
+- Today, all around the world, the song is traditionally sung at the end of the Christmas Eve service.
+Many communities in Salzburg, Upper Austria, Bavaria and Tyrol silence the organ and end the service by singing Silent night in its original German version, “Stille Nacht, Heilige Nacht”, by candlelight.

 Silent Night Itinerary – The Christmas Carol Heritage Path in Seven Days

 You can comfortably see the main sites that cover the core aspects of the Silent Night song’s history timeline in seven days.
 It would be easier, logistically, to start eastward in Upper Austria, working westward through SalzburgerLand and to Tirol (or the other way around).

-The following overview of Silent Night related destinations and highlights is in the chronological order of the song’s beginnings in SalzburgerLand to the journey it took with the Tyrolean singing families.
+The following overview of Silent Night destinations and highlights is in the chronological order of the song’s beginnings in SalzburgerLand to the journey it took with the Tyrolean singing families.

 Origins of Silent Night in Salzburg, SalzburgerLand

 Duration: 2-3 days

 One of the beating hearts of advent activity is the well-known city of Salzburg where Christmas markets, shows, gorgeous city decor and themed museums get everyone in the Christmas mood.
 And with the wider region – known as SalzburgerLand – being at the very core of the Silent night song’s origins, it is certainly the very best, and the most traditional place to start.

 Arnsdorf and Oberndorf